global-asp/asp-source/en/0015_together-were-strong.md

 She cleaned their wounds with
 careful fingers.
 She held the old people gently.
-When the babies cried, she sang: “Be strong, little one.
+When the babies cried, she sang: "Be strong, little one.
 Winter's not long.
 Be brave, little one.
 Together we're strong!